Fruktus/QuadradiusR/README.md

 [![Documentation latest](https://img.shields.io/badge/documentation-download_latest-blue.svg)](https://nightly.link/Fruktus/QuadradiusR/workflows/docs-ci/master/build.zip)
 [![Subreddit subscribers](https://img.shields.io/reddit/subreddit-subscribers/quadradius?style=social)](https://www.reddit.com/r/quadradius/)

+**Project discontinued due to updates to Ruffle which allowed the original to run in web browser.
+For details visit [QuadradiusPreservationProject](https://github.com/Fruktus/QuadradiusPreservationProject)**

 A reimplementation of Classic Quadradius flash game from 2007 made by Jimmi Heiserman and Brad Kayal.

 DISCLAIMER: This is a fan work, not related or approved in any way by original authors, Jimmi Heiserman and Brad Kayal.
 The project is completely non-profit and should be considered as educational only.
 The provided software does not represent the quality of the original.